7 Ways to Prep Your Home for Holiday Guests

 Before you get to the prep and planning, give your home some TLC.
 Add lighting both inside and out to make the space more inviting.
 Swap out your everyday window treatments to add a cozy, festive touch.
 Lastly, avoid any dreaded mother-in-law comments, and patch or cover up unsightly blemishes, scoffs or marks on the walls or floors.

 It's Time to Festify

 Room Service Optional

 For any overnighters, update the guest room (or wherever they'll be sleeping) with homey touches for a 5-star review.
 Provide fresh bed linens and towels, and add a couple conveniences that'd make you feel at home.
 Consider a power strip, extra travel-sized toiletries or even a mini fridge stocked with bottled water.

 shop all bedding & bath

 Keep Bruises Off the Guest List

 Nothing puts a damper on a party faster than an avoidable injury.
 Keep all driveways, walkways and sidewalks clear of any snow or ice.
 Bust out the snow blower or shovels hours before the start time to take care of any big drifts, and finish them off with plenty of ice melt.

 shop all snow removal

 Consider a Casual Affair

-There's already enough on your plate, so consider throwing a more relaxed get together to make planning easier.
+There's enough on your plate, so consider throwing a more relaxed get together to make planning easier.
 Instead of a rigid schedule, make it an open house so guests can drop by as they please.
-Invite friends and family to bring food in a potluck style, but always be ready for a party crasher or three.
-Opt for holiday-inspired paperware so you don't spend hours washing dishes, and keep to-go containers ready so guests can bring a taste of the party home with them.
+Invite people to bring food in a potluck style, but always be ready for a party crasher or three.
+Opt for holiday-inspired paperware so you don't spend hours washing dishes, and keep to-go containers ready so guests can bring a taste of the party home.